 Interested in becoming a travel blogger?
 Trying to learn how to start a travel blog and get paid?
 Then these travel blog tips are for you!

-Starting a travel blog was one of the best decisions I’ve ever made (well, after marrying my wife, of course).
+Starting a travel blog was one of the best decisions I’ve ever made.
 I’ve been blogging since 2017, and it’s given me more opportunities than I could ever imagine, including six figures in passive income.
-Back then, I never thought I’d travel to 45 countries by age 27 and quit my corporate job to pursue my lifetime passion.
-It’s truly a privilege.
+Back then, I never thought I’d travel to 50 countries by age 28 and quit my corporate job to pursue my lifelong passion.
+What an incredible journey it’s been!

 For me, travel writing began as a hobby.
-I had no idea you could make money by starting one, or better yet…earn way more than a traditional desk job.
-I didn’t follow any travel bloggers, nor did I even know they existed.
+I had no idea you that could make money and earn way more than a typical desk job.
 Starting out, I just wanted to document my travel adventures and share them with family and friends.
-And (thankfully) over time, my content began to attract other travelers, and later, brands and tourist destinations.
-Turns out, professional travel bloggers do exist and there are lots of them making a living from it.
+And thankfully over time, my content began to attract other travelers, and later, brands and tourist destinations.
+Turns out, professional travel blogging is a legit thing and there are lots of them (including myself) making a living from it.

-After sacrificing countless nights and weekends creating content and building a travel community, I too was able to quit my “day job” and make this into a living.
-Here’s how you can start a travel blog, too:
+After sacrificing many nights and weekends creating content and a travel community, I too was able to quit my “day job” and make this into a living.
+Here’s how you can start a travel blog, too…

 Travel blogging for beginners: Getting paid to travel or getting paid to work?